Sonoran-Software/Sonoran-Radio-Docs/pricing/faq.md

 # Are subscriptions a one-time payment, or monthly?

-All subscriptions will be charged on a monthy payment, until cancelled.
+All subscriptions will be charged on a monthy basis, until cancelled.

 Subscriptions are renewed one month after the start date.
 You will receive an email from Stripe a few days before you are charged again.
 This way, you aren't charged again without prior notice.